tmacro-archive/evec/README.md

 optional arguments:
   -h, --help            show this help message and exit -p PLATFORM, --platform PLATFORM
+                        Platform hosting the repository.
-  -r REPO, --repo REPO
+  -r REPO, --repo REPO  Repository to operate on.
-  --proxy PROXY         Direct traffic through a SOCKS of HTTP proxy.
+  --proxy PROXY         Direct traffic through a SOCKS or HTTP proxy.
 Must be
                         in the format socks(4|5)://host:port or
-                        http(s)://host:port
+                        http(s)://host:port.
-  --no-cookies          Disable persistent cookies for this session
+  --no-cookies          Disable persistent cookies for this session.

 subcommands:
   {configure,builds,status,restart,watch,force}
-    configure           Bootstrap CLI configuration
+    configure           Bootstrap CLI configuration.
-    builds              List all running builds and statuses. status              Get the status of a Eve build restart             Restart an Eve build
+    builds              List all builds and statuses.
+    status              Get the status of a Eve build. restart             Restart an Eve build.
     watch               Watch an Eve build, restarting it if it fails. force               Force start an Eve build
 ```